 Public Art contributes to Boise's unique sense of place and engages residents in the design of our built environment.

 Boise's History Programs document, collect, and preserve vital historical information about the city from which interpretive programming, communication tools, publications, heritage tourism opportunities, festivals, and other initiatives emerge.

-- Neighborhood Month Presentations & Walking Tours: In September 2018, Barbara Perry Bauer and the Boise City Department of Arts & History offered a series of tours and presentations exploring the history and unique architecture of the Vista Neighborhood.
+- Neighborhood Month Presentations and Walking Tours: In September 2018, Barbara Perry Bauer and the Boise City Department of Arts & History offered a series of tours and presentations exploring the history and unique architecture of the Vista Neighborhood.

 - Vista Neighborhood Historic Survey: TAG Historical Research has been conducting a Reconnaissance Level Survey of the buildings in the Vista Neighborhood.
 This survey will identify, document, and report historic resources, including architectural styles of buildings within the neighborhood.

 - Traffic Box Wraps in the Vista Neighborhood: In 2017 the Vista Neighborhood was awarded $8,100 through the Neighborhood Investment Program to wrap three traffic boxes in the area.